25 of the Best Irish Comedians: The Irish Humour

 Irish Comedians Irish Comedy

-At the Moment, Irish comedy seems to be at the top of its game, thriving, not just in Ireland but around the globe.
-Here is a list of some of the most fascinating Irish comedians past and present.
+At the moment, Irish comedy seems to be at the top of its game.
+It is thriving, not just in Ireland but around the globe.
+Here is a list of some of the most fascinating Irish comedians, past and present:

 25. Maeve Higgins

-While there, Meave started up a podcast to capture the adventures and life in her newfound home.
-She has written about her experiences in America in her book, “Maeve In America: Essays by a Girl from Somewhere Else”.
+While there, Meave started a podcast to capture the adventures and life in her newfound home.
+She has written about her experiences in America in her book, “Maeve In America: Essays by a Girl from Somewhere Else.

-Initially, she reluctant to start a podcast feeling that it was the typical thing most comedians do.
-Higgins wanted to do something different, deciding to make something more familiar to her instead of a generic comedy podcast.
+Initially, she was reluctant to start a podcast, feeling that it was the typical thing most comedians do.
+Higgins wanted to do something different and decided to make something more familiar to her instead of a generic comedy podcast.

-As a reault, “Meave in America” was born, a podcast focusing on the immigration experience in the U.S. Each episode included a personal story from people who had made the decision to leave their home to pursue a new life in the USA.
+As a result, “Meave in America” was born, a podcast focusing on the immigration experience in the United States.
+Each episode included a personal story from people who had made the decision to leave their home countries to pursue a new life in the USA.

 The podcast was successful due to Maeve’s ability to get the best from her guests and share their most touching stories, an experience that is both vulnerable, relatable and hilarious.

 Maeve still lives in New York, intertwining her life as a writer and comedian.
-She is surely living the American dream!
+She is undoubtedly living the American dream!

 Maeve performing in 2009